stenastena/SL/Terraform/storage2/Readme.md

 $ az account list
 ```

-The output (similar to below) will display one or more Subscriptions - with the id field being the subscription_id field referenced above.
+The output (similar to below) will display one or more Subscriptions - with the id field being the subscription_id.

 ```
 [